 Chakra 2: The Energy Chakra

 Position: You can position the energy chakra just underneath your belly button.

-Function: This second chakra is in charge of your creativity, as well as the actual ability to create life (or procreate), as it is involved in the development of the foetus into a fully formed and functioning baby.
-The second chakra stores very strong historical emotions, pertaining to the months spent in your mum’s womb, the first few years of this current life, memories from previous lives and the collective subconscious.
+Function: This second chakra is in charge of your creativity, as well as the actual ability to create life (or procreate), as it is involved in the development of the fetus into a fully formed and functioning baby.
+The second chakra stores very strong historical emotions, pertaining to the months spent in your mum’s womb, the first few years of this current life, memories from previous lives, and the collective subconscious.

 Besides sharing the responsibility of the reproductive system with the first chakra, this chakra is also responsible for the health of part of the colon, the lower part of the stomach, and the lower back.
-A balanced second chakra leads to feelings of wellness, abundance, pleasure and joy.
+A balanced second chakra leads to feelings of wellness, abundance, pleasure, and joy.
 When this chakra is out of balance, we may experience emotional instability, fear of change, sexual dysfunction, depression, and addictions.

 Chakra 3: The Emotions Chakra

 Position: The third chakra is situated in your solar plexus, roughly at the entrance of your stomach.